 Know your audience

 Chief among these is to know your audience and to keep learning about them.
-This can be done through surveys and regularly analysing data on the articles they click on and the ones they don’t.
+This can be done through surveys and by regularly analysing data on the articles they click on and the ones they don’t.

 Publishers should also routinely ask newsletter readers for their opinions, advice and feedback in a variety of ways as well as encouraging reader-generated contributions through, for example, regular photo features (Photo of the Day, etc).